In Buddhism Sivam describes the Sublime

 6. ßAll doubts, all enjoyments or to be established in various elements forever

-Spring from desires not knowing the root cause
+Spring from desires not knowing

 I have destroyed them completely